Brazzo978/openmptcprouter-vps/README.md

 * ```tun0.glorytun```: glorytun default configuration
 * ```tun0.glorytun-udp```: glorytun default configuration
 * ```update-grub.sh```: Script used to check if MPTCP kernel is the default

-This fork focuses on bringing back the ability for all the user to install previus version of the vps script , to get full compatibility with older client.